Menu

 To understand resistance, it helps to understand how antibiotics work.
 Antibiotics kill bacteria or stop them from reproducing by targeting specific structures or processes in bacterial cells, such as cell walls, protein synthesis, or DNA replication.

 However, bacteria reproduce rapidly, sometimes doubling their population every 20 minutes.
 With each generation, random genetic mutations occur.
-Most mutations are harmless or harmful to the bacterium, but occasionally a mutation gives a bacterium the ability to survive exposure to an antibiotic.
+Most mutations are harmless or even harmful to the bacterium, but occasionally a mutation gives a bacterium the ability to survive exposure to an antibiotic.
 This might happen through:

 • Producing enzymes that break down the antibiotic before it can work